MS Integrated Program

 Master of Science in Engineering & Technology Innovation Management (E&TIM) and Master of Science in Civil and Environmental Engineering

-Master of Science in Civil and Environmental Engineering (MSCEE) and Master of Business Administration (MBA) Program
+Master of Science in Civil and Environmental Engineering (MSCEE) and Master of Business Administration (MBA) Program (Tepper School of Business)

 The dual Master of Science in Civil and Environmental Engineering (MSCEE) and a Master of Business Administration (MBA) offered at the Porto Business School – Universidade Do Porto, Portugal is appropriate for engineers who are looking for an interdisciplinary experience and which to develop management skills with an international perspective.